Analysis | Some striking numbers on the unvaccinated among us

 While 66 percent of vaccinated people say they are worried about unknowingly spreading the virus to others, just 38 percent of unvaccinated people say the same.
 This is, again, among a group of people in which two-thirds say they personally know someone who has died or been hospitalized.

-That lack of concern for impacting others was also borne out elsewhere.
-Even if you don’t trust the vaccine and think this should be your choice, that’s not necessarily the same as believing getting it wouldn’t be good for others.
+That lack of concern for hurting others was also borne out elsewhere.
+Even if you don’t trust the vaccines and think this should be your choice, that’s not necessarily the same as believing getting one wouldn’t be good for others.
 But very few unvaccinated people indicate they feel such responsibility.
 Asked whether they believed remaining unvaccinated is hurting the country, just 13 percent agreed that it did.
 Fully 87 percent suggested it had no real impact.

-So in sum, the vast majority of unvaccinated don’t think vaccination is the best tool (it is), don’t seem to think much of anything really helps stop the virus, don’t worry about infecting others, and feel almost nothing in terms of a collective responsibility.
+So in sum, the vast majority of the unvaccinated don’t think vaccination is the best tool (it is), don’t seem to think much of anything really helps stop the virus, don’t worry about infecting others, and feel almost nothing in terms of a collective responsibility.

 That’s not really a recipe for mass conversion.
 And when that’s gone, about all you have left is compulsion.